amoradi/amoradi.github.io/_notes/professor-frisbys-mostly-adequate-guide-to-functional-programming.md

 In category theory, we have something called **a category**.
 It is defined as a collection with the following components:

 + A collection of **objects**
-  + [JS] Data types - For instance, String, Boolean, Number, Object, etc. We often view data types as sets of all the possible values.
+  + (in JS) Data types - For instance, String, Boolean, Number, Object, etc. We often view data types as sets of all the possible values.
 One could look at Boolean as the set of [true, false] and Number as the set of all possible numeric values.
 + A collection of **morphisms**
-  + [JS] Pure functions
+  + (in JS) Pure functions
 + A notion of **composition** on the morphisms
-  + [JS] Compose function
+  + (in JS) Compose function
 + A distinguished morphism called **identity**
-  + [JS] Identity function
+  + (in JS) Identity function

 ```javascript
 var id = function(x) {